Arkaeyuh/Teeko/README.md

 These all represent the possibility of cells, being empty, black piece, or blue piece.

 These should be kept in a seperate folder titled "img" in the same space that you plan to run Teeko.py.

+You should also have game2dboard installed.

+This can be easily done with python3 pip install game2dboard within your terminal.